Geonovum/ogc-api-testbed/docs/docs/findings/index.md

 ## Docker

-Docker (and related technologies such as kubernetes, cloud foundry) are replacing traditional web servers following the [pet vs cattle](https://www.hava.io/blog/cattle-vs-pets-devops-explained) paradigm.
+Docker (and related Cloud-technologies like Kubernetes and Cloud Foundry) are replacing the traditional installation and maintenance of web services, often dubbed as "[Box Hugging](https://m.subbu.org/code-the-infra-8c67a869cb89)".
+These Cloud-technologies are following the [Pets vs Cattle](https://www.hava.io/blog/cattle-vs-pets-devops-explained) paradigm.
 Many pro's and con's are documented.
 We list a number of them which came up during the project.

 Pro's